Beniram

 Beniram or Pandit Beniram was a Bhojpuri poet and a contemporary of Bharatendu Harishchandra.
 He used to compose Kajari and was a great composer of it.
-His notable work is Kajari Bidesiya which he composed during 1860s.
-He is credited to use to word Bidediya to address a person who has left the home and gone away for the first time in a folk song which he wrote in 1884.
+His notable work is Kajari Bidesiya which he composed during the 1860s.
+He is credited with using the word Bidediya to address a person who has left the home and gone away for the first time in a folk song which he wrote in 1884.